 With a pricetag of around $300, I knew would have to get creative if I wanted to purchase a Lily Jade for my diaper bag of choice.
 Here are my top suggestions for how to save money on Lily Jade Diaper Bags:

-- Watch for sample sales (usually announced via their email list or Instagram page)
+- Watch for sample sales (usually announced via their email list or Instagram page).
+Note that I haven’t seen one of these for a long time–hopefully they still plan on having them occasionally.

 - Consider a nylon version of their leather diaper bags